g2rawat/Property-web-scraping/README.md

 # Property-web-scraping

-AIM: To scrape all available (171) properties using XPATHS with selenium in a csv file.
+AIM: To scrape all available (171) properties (spaces for rent or buying) using XPATHS with selenium in a csv file.

 Tool: Python (selenium webdriver, pandas)

 Created by: Jitenedr Rawat

-I faced some problems running the code, as the click function was not working properly.
-But after running it for the second time it ran perfectly well.
-I was unable to open each page to gather more data (especially the data in pdf).
-But I’m sure given some time I’ll find some way around it too.

-Thank You
+With this module, you can filter through properties to your preference.
+You will get the preferred details of the property like property status, address, price, Images, listing link, and more in a csv file.